basbossink/presentations/testing/slides.markdown

 Table: Test Double Types

 # Good unit tests
 - Run fast
 - Help localize problems
+- Help improve quality
+- Help understand SUT
+- Reduce (and not introduce) risk
+- Are easy to run
+- Are easy to write and maintain
+- Require minimal maintenance

 # Good tests are A TRIP
 - Automatic